-Prepare the marinade by combining everything but the wings, cilantro and butter in a mixing bowl.
-Reserve one fourth of the marinade to dress the wings after cooking.
+Combining all the marinade ingredients including cilantro and butter in a large mixing bowl.
+Reserve one fourth of the marinade in a separate cup to dress the wings after cooking.

-Add the wings to the mixing bowl containing the remaining marinade and toss to coat the wings completely.
-Cover the bowl and refrigerate the wings for at least three hours or overnight if necessary.
+Add the wings to the marinade and toss to coat completely.
+Cover the bowl and refrigerate for at least three hours or overnight.

 Prepare a grill for both direct and indirect cooking.
 If using a charcoal grill, move all hot coals to one side of the grill.
 If using gas, turn the burners on one side to high heat and the other side will be set to low heat.

-Take the wings out of the marinade and grill on direct high heat, turning every three minutes.
-Once the wings are charred on all sides, move them to indirect heat to finish cooking.
+Remove wings from marinade and grill on direct high heat, turning every three minutes.
+Once the wings are slightly charred on all sides, move them to indirect heat to finish cooking.
 This will take about 15-20 minutes.
 When the wings have cooked through, the internal temperature should register 165 degrees.

-Remove them from the grill and then place the reserved marinade into a small saucepan and then place the saucepan on the grill or a stovetop.
-Add the butter if you’d like and stir until it is fully incorporated.
-Toss the wings in a bowl with the warm sauce and garnish with the herbs.
+Remove wings from grill.
+Place the reserved marinade into a small saucepan on the grill or a stovetop.
+Add the butter if you’d like richer flavor and stir until it is fully incorporated.
+Once heated through, toss with wings until coated.
+Plate and garnish with fresh herbs.